rand0mRU/webCOMPort/README.md

 ## English

 ### Introduction

+The application is available at the link - https://rand0mRU.github.io/comport

 Monitor and plotter for COM port (serial port), written in HTML and JS for browser operation.